Key Information | Remote Education

 In the event of a pupil having to self-isolate or a bubble closure enforces larger groups of children to self-isolate, children will have to access their education from home.
 Here at Southwark we have the highest expectations for the quality of education all children receive, whether this is at home or in school.
 Children should not be disadvantaged through disruption to education as a result of Covid-19.

 Our well-constructed and detailed Long Term Plans, which directly cross-reference the National Curriculum, underpin all learning and the work which children set.
 The information found on this page is intended to provide clarity and transparency to our whole school community about our remote education provision.

-If your child has to stay at home & self-isolate, or there's wider school closures, we have plenty of support available.
+If your child has to stay at home & self-isolate, we have plenty of support available.

 Electronic Devices / Internet Access

 We can also access a supply of electronic devices to support your child's learning at home, if they haven't got access to any devices at home - we'll ask if you need any devices - please let us know if you're situation changes.
-If you do not have internet access, we will access support from the DfE to enable you to have access to 3G wireless routers to get your child online.
+If you do not have internet access, we will access support from the DfE to enable you to have access to 4G wireless routers to get your child online.

 Live Learning Opportunities (during partial school closures)